AUTOMATIC1111/stable-diffusion-webui-extensions/README.md

 - Even if you're not the author of the extension, you can submit the extension for them.

-- If you wish to have your extension removed, or believes the description does not describe your extension properly, please open the issue or pull request.
+- If you wish to have your extension removed, or believes the description does not properly describe your extension, please open the issue or pull request.